anushadatar/dns-spoof/README.md

   may need to use a more sophisticated testing framework, such as [cmocka](https://cmocka.org/) to cleanly complete tests that involve executing the main method.

-- Daemon Functionality: This daemon could support additional components of the DNS specification and more sophisticated user interface features (like supporting loading a configuration file for address redirection).
+- Program Functionality: This program could support additional components of the DNS specification and more sophisticated user interface features (like supporting loading a configuration file for address redirection).